 Reloading then resumed.
 By that afternoon, when the 47th Pennsylvania Volunteers commenced boarding the Oriental, they were ferried to the big steamship by smaller steamers.
 The officers boarded last and, per the directive of Brigadier-General Brannan, the Oriental steamed away for the Deep South at 4 p.m.
 They were headed for Florida which, despite its secession from the Union, remained strategically important to the Union due to the presence of Forts Taylor and Jefferson in Key West and the Dry Tortugas.

 In February 1862, Private George W. Bortell and his fellow 47th Pennsylvania Volunteers arrived at Fort Taylor in Key West.
 Assigned to garrison duty, they drilled daily.
-During the weekend of Friday, 14 February, the 47th Pennsylvania Volunteers introduced their presence to Key West residents as the regiment paraded through the streets of the city.
+During the weekend of Friday, 14 February, they introduced their presence to Key West residents as the regiment paraded through the streets of the city.
 That Sunday, a number of the men mingled with locals while attending local church services.

-But while there were pleasant moments, there was also more frustration and heartache – the time here for the 47th made more difficult by the presence of typhoid fever and other tropical diseases, as well as the always likely dysentery from soldiers living in close, unsanitary conditions.
-Members of the regiment also helped to fell trees, build new roads and strengthen the fortifications at the federal installation.
+But while there were pleasant moments, there was also more frustration and heartache – the time here for the 47th made more difficult by outbreaks of typhoid fever and other tropical diseases, as well as the always likely dysentery from soldiers living in close, unsanitary conditions.
+In addition, many members of the regiment were weakened by the hard labor of felling trees, building new roads and strengthening the federal installation’s fortifications.